 If you are a veteran whose VA disability benefits claim was denied, you may still be able to receive compensation for your service-connected disability by filing an appeal.
-Appealing a VA decision with a supplemental claim can give you the opportunity to present new evidence that wasn’t available for the VA to consider when it made its previous decision.
+Appealing a VA decision with a VA supplemental claim can give you the opportunity to present new evidence that wasn’t available for the VA to consider when it made its previous decision.

 What to do when a VA disability claim is denied